Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 3. Select the GameObject, then in the **Volume** component select **New** to create a new [Volume Profile](Volume-Profile.md).
 4. Select **Add Override**, then select a post-processing effect [Volume Override](VolumeOverrides.md), for example **Bloom**.

 Now you can use the Volume Override to enable and adjust the settings for the post-processing effect.

+> [!NOTE]
+> The GameObject which contains the volume and the camera you wish to apply post-processing to must be on the same Layer.

 Refer to [Understand Volumes](Volumes.md) for more information.